mala-project/malaWeb/README.md

 malaWeb is a Plotly Dash based web application used for the visualization of 3D volumetric data.
 By inputting atom positions and cell information in ASE-accepted data formats, MALA can be run to make predictions on the volumetric data inside the given cell.
 It is currently made to be run on a local machine with its own MALA installation.
 Be aware that larger model predictions will take a lot of time.
+The default atom limit for predictions is 200.

 # Installation
-Running a MALA inference requires a working installation of MALA and its dependencies (torch, LAMMPS, QuantumEspresso, ..), as well as model data.
+Running a MALA inference requires a working installation of MALA and its dependencies (torch, LAMMPS, QuantumEspresso, ..), as well as model data.\
-See https://github.com/mala-project/mala/blob/develop/docs/source/install/installing_mala.rst on how to install.
+See https://github.com/mala-project/mala/blob/develop/docs/source/install/installing_mala.rst on how to install.\
-The model data is currently included in this malaWeb repository, stored in "models"-folder and listed in "model_list.json".
+Some model data is currently included in this malaWeb repository, stored in "models"-folder and listed in "model_list.json".
 It is recommended to install MALA in an anaconda virtual environment.

 After MALA is installed, just run the setup.py file to install malaWebs dependencies.